Steppes to Skyscrapers

 Fun fact: Only flag in the world to feature a tree

-My knowledge: More so, of the unfortunate world news of the Beirut explosion
+My knowledge: More so, from the unfortunate world news of the Beirut explosion

 MALAYSIA